jeffreyalido/gensync-hw/README.md

 The client sends 4 to the server.
 The server does have 4.

 The synchronization stops, because the server got two elements in a row ( i.e., 2, 4) that it already had.

+# Information
+Completed in November 2023 in EC500: Software at Scale taught by Ari Trachtenberg.